GustavoCoelho1/GustavoCoelho1/README.md

 <img align="center" style="margin-bottom:100px" width=100% src="https://raw.githubusercontent.com/GustavoCoelho1/GustavoCoelho1/main/greetings.png" />
 &nbsp;&nbsp;&nbsp;

 <p align="center">Hey folks!
 This is my space to share a bit of my experiences.
-Today i’m a <b>full stack junior-level developer</b> completely passionate about TypeScript 🩵 and development with Next.js.
+Today i’m a <b>full stack web developer</b> completely passionate about TypeScript 🩵 and development with Next.js.
 Feel free to explore and see if anything catches your eye :)</p>&nbsp;

  &nbsp;
  &nbsp;